smbrose/lightning2earthcare/README.md

 # lightning2earthcare

-`lightning2earthcare` is a pipeline to collocate **EarthCARE MSI/CPR** data with **Lightning Imager** observations over a date range.
+`lightning2earthcare` is a pipeline to collocate **EarthCARE MSI/CPR** data with **MTG/GOES Lightning observations** over a date range.
 The pipeline now supports fetching EarthCARE data directly from the remote ESA MAAP STAC endpoint instead of a local directory

 ---